St. Helena agrees to lease terms for Napa Valley College Upper Valley Campus

-The City of St. Helena will pay monthly rent of $2 per square foot to occupy part of the Napa Valley College Upper Valley Campus, according to lease terms authorized Tuesday by the City Council.
+ST. HELENA — The City of St. Helena will pay a monthly rent of $2 per square foot to occupy part of the Napa Valley College Upper Valley Campus, according to lease terms authorized last week by the City Council.

 The Napa Valley College Board of Trustees is scheduled to authorize the lease in a few weeks.